ahmadrosid/ahmadrosid/README.md

 ### 🌱 I’m currently learning Rust

-Despite knowing Rust since 2019 and beginning to work on my project in 2022, I've only been using it since then.
+Despite knowing Rust since 2019 and beginning to work on my project since January 2022, I've only been using it since then.
 Here are a few open source Rust projects.

 - [hl](https://github.com/ahmadrosid/hl) - Github-like html Syntax highlighting.
 - [tpd](https://github.com/ahmadrosid/tpd) - Typo Detector for English words.